"Putting their needs first and setting up consistent, solid care is all you need."

 Spending so many years getting to know our clients' needs and bonding with so many of their incredible pets has taught me to things about cats in particular: their absolute disdain for their families going on vacation without them!
 But not to worry, you can go on vacation and have your cat still love you!

-Not only am I a passionate pet lover, I have been a devoted cat-mom to rescued cats over the course of the last 18 years.
+Not only am I a passionate pet lover, but I have also been a devoted cat-mom to rescued cats over the course of the last 18 years.
 All came from difficult backgrounds and needed vastly different care, their cuddle-time needs also varied as much as their personalities.
 Especially whenever we decided to take a holiday!
 But all it took for them to still love us while we were away was some careful planning ahead and some foresight.
 Putting their needs first and setting up consistent, solid care is all we needed.
 It worked wonders for us, and can for you, too!

 Through personal dedication and years of professional experience, I have learned what makes lovable fur-babies tick...and most importantly, what makes them feel relaxed, happy and loved, especially while their owners are away.
-Let's take a journey together, and you will find that you can take the best vacation you've ever had AND come home to happy, well-cared for cats that cannot wait to snuggle up to you!
+Let's take a journey together, and you will find that you can take the best vacation you've ever had AND come home to happy, well-cared-for cats that cannot wait to snuggle up to you!

 Here are my top tips to a seamless transition for optimal cat care while you are away on your MUCH needed vacation.
-Yes you can truly enjoy time away without the guilt, all it takes is a little bit of planning.
+Yes, you can truly enjoy time away without the guilt, all it takes is a little bit of planning.
 Follow these expert tips and they will be excited to have you back home after your trip, ready to give you tons of head-bumps and cranking up their purring action, curled up in your lap!

 Visit your vet before you go!

-Most potential issues are alleviated well in advance with an annual check up.
+Most potential issues are alleviated well in advance with an annual check-up.
 I know...NO ONE likes to go to the vet, especially your cat.
 But please, make it a priority to do so well in advance to your trip.
 The last thing anyone wants to encounter is a health issue with your cat while you are hundreds of miles away in the middle of paradise!
 You are supposed to be relaxing with the sand between your toes, remember?
-Not frantically calling your pet sitter or veterinarian trying to stage-manage a last minute health scare that will need your immediate attention.
+Not frantically calling your pet sitter or veterinarian trying to stage-manage a last-minute health scare that will need your immediate attention.
 Please don't do something like that to yourself OR to your cat.
 And if your cat is already on regular Rx for diabetes, thyroid issues or an ongoing medical issue, please make sure they have been seen by their vet and that their medication is fully stocked beyond the length of your time away.
 Do you really want to be on the phone arranging Rx refills, when you should be kayaking with your loved ones instead?
 Your cat and your cat sitter will absolutely appreciate this being handled before you go!

 Continue your cat's routine while you are away!